TOEIC® Preparation Program

 TOEIC score went from 10 to 305 in 735 months

-●Professor Yokoyama On the other hand, I first met Matsumura-kun while preparing for the TOEIC.
+- Professor Yokoyama: On the other hand, I first met Matsumura while preparing for the TOEIC.

-●Mr. Matsumura yes.
-I was at level 2 and Miyazaki-kun was at level 1.
-Mr. Yokoyama only taught the lowest level, Level 1.
+- Matsumura: Yes.
+I was at level 2 and Miyazaki was at level 1.
+Professor Yokoyama only taught at the lowest level, level 1.

-●Mr. Matsumura So I was put in Level 2 and couldn't take Yokoyama-sensei's classes.
+- Matsumura: So I was put in Level 2 and couldn't take Professor Yokoyama's classes.

-●Professor Yokoyama Even though it wasn't a credit, he started coming to my classes starting in the fall semester.
+- Professor Yokoyama: Even though it doesn't count as credit, he started attending my classes from the fall semester.

-●Mr. Matsumura I was also asking Miyazaki-kun to teach me things like, ``What is the present tense?''
-I was envious of Level 1, where I could take Yokoyama-sensei's class, and I was hoping that it would be in the fall semester, but when I looked at the timetable, it wasn't available, so I decided I had no choice but to ask the professor directly.
+- Matsumura-san: I was also at the level of "What is the present tense?" and Miyazaki-kun was teaching me.
+I was jealous of Level 1 students who could take Yokoyama-sensei's classes, and I was hoping that "the fall semester would be the perfect time," but when I looked at the timetable, it wasn't there, so I thought I had no choice but to ask the professor directly.

-●Professor Yokoyama I started with 305 points, and in January I was in first place with 1 points, and then in February I had 670 points.
-It was a tremendous advance.
+- Professor Yokoyama: You started with 305 points, and by January you were in first place with 670 points, and then by February you had reached 735 points.
+That was an incredible run.

-●Mr. Matsumura When I got 670 points, I couldn't believe it was just a fluke, but the next month I got over 700 points and my mom gave me 1 yen as a reward (lol).
+- Matsumura: Even when I got 670 points, I couldn't believe it and thought it was just a fluke, but the next month I got into the 700s and my mom gave me 1 yen as a reward (laughs).

-●Professor Yokoyama By the way, Yokoyama-kun started at level 3.
+- Professor Yokoyama: By the way, Yokoyama-kun started from level 3.

-●Mr. Yokoyama yes.
-Therefore, the only thing I was able to get from Professor Yokoyama's classes was the summer and winter TOEIC preparation.
-So, during the spring semester, I got the textbook for Professor Yokoyama's Level 1 class, and I was asked to explain what he was doing and to make copies of the handouts that were handed out in class.
-I was once scolded by Mr. Yokoyama for sniffing around too much.
+- Yokoyama: Yes.
+So, the only thing I could take from Professor Yokoyama's classes was the TOEIC preparation in the summer and winter.
+So, in the spring semester, I got the textbook for Professor Yokoyama's Level 1 class, and he taught me what he was doing and allowed me to copy the handouts he handed out in class.
+I snooped around too much and was scolded by Professor Yokoyama.

 Beyond TOEIC

-●Professor Yokoyama Yokoyama-kun studied abroad in the United States in the fall semester of his second year.
+- Professor Yokoyama: Yokoyama, you went to study abroad in the United States in the fall semester of your second year.

-●Mr. Yokoyama From January to be exact.
+- Yokoyama: To be precise, I started in January.
 I studied abroad at California State University, Fullerton until the end of May of my third year.
-Before I went to study abroad, I went to say hello to my teacher, and he handed me the Japanese-American Colloquial Dictionary (Note 1) and told me to take this with me.
+When I visited my professor to say hello before leaving, he handed me a Japanese-American Colloquial Dictionary (Note 5) and said, "Take this."

-●Mr. Yokoyama That episode also appears in your autobiography (note 6).
-I was deeply touched when I received the dictionary as a gift.
+- Yokoyama: That story appears in your autobiography.
+(Note 6) I was deeply touched when you gave me the dictionary as a gift.

-●Professor Yokoyama Then, Yokoyama-kun encountered the field of phonetics in the United States, which led to his graduation research.
-He wrote his graduation thesis very well, and although I was not selected as a sub-examiner, I heard that he received excellent reviews.
+- Professor Yokoyama: And so, Yokoyama, you encountered the academic field of phonetics in the United States, which led to your graduation research.
+You wrote an excellent thesis, and although I wasn't selected as a co-examiner, I heard that it was highly evaluated.

-(Note 6) Masahiko Yokoyama “An English Idiot’s Recommendation: This is How I Learned English” (Chikuma Primer Shinsho)
+(Note 6) Masahiko Yokoyama, "Encouragement for English Idiots: How I Learned English" (Chikuma Primer Shinsho)

-(Note 8) Jacques Marji, who serves as the narrator along with Anya Floris in the "Intermediate" and "Advanced" sections of "English Hanon."
-Marji's part is called "Oni Marji" because of her extremely fast and relentless speed.
+(Note 8) Jack Marji is the narrator, along with Anya Floris, for the intermediate and advanced levels of "English Hanon."
+Marji's part is nicknamed "Demon Marji" because of his extremely fast and relentless speed.

 I could do it, I can do more

-●Professor Yokoyama Matsumura-kun and Miyazaki-kun, where are you planning to go to GR?
+- Professor Yokoyama: Matsumura-kun and Miyazaki-kun, where are you planning to go for GR?

-●Mr. Matsumura I haven't decided on that clearly yet.
+- Matsumura: I haven't decided on that yet.

-●Mr. Matsumura I still want to study English, but it's still difficult in the US, Canada, and the UK, so I'm thinking of going to the Philippines.
+- Matsumura: I still want to study English, but it's still difficult to get a degree in America, Canada, or the UK, so I'm thinking of going to the Philippines.

-●Professor Yokoyama I guess the two of them still have a strong desire to work hard on their English.
+- Professor Yokoyama: I think the two of them still have a strong desire to work hard at English.

-●Mr. Matsumura I took the trouble to score 735 points, so I want to get into the 800-point range on the next test and be the best in speaking as well.
+- Matsumura: I managed to get 735 points, so I'd like to get into the 800s in the next test and be the clear winner in speaking as well.

 English Idiot's Recommendation

-●Mr. Miyazaki I've only just started, so I can't really feel it, but I believe in it and will do my best to study English.
+- Miyazaki: I've only just started, so I can't really feel it yet, but I believe in it and will do my best to study English.

-●Mr. Yokoyama Mr. Yokoyama has faith in his students forever.
-Like Miyazaki-kun, even if she wanted to become an English teacher with a score of 160, she would never say, ``It's impossible.''
-Even when I returned from the United States and was thinking about going to graduate school, and when I was depressed after unexpectedly failing the Yokohama City teacher employment exam, you always believed in me and waited for me.
-Once I decided to do this, they supported me to the fullest.
-I'm really thankful to you.
-I am sincerely grateful.
+- Yokoyama: Professor Yokoyama has complete faith in his students.
+Even when I said I wanted to be an English teacher, even though I got 160 points like Miyazaki, he never said it was impossible.
+Even when I returned to Japan from the US and was unsure about whether to go to graduate school, and when I was depressed after unexpectedly failing the Yokohama City teacher recruitment exam, he always believed in me and waited for me.
+And once I made up my mind, he supported me all the way.
+Thank you so much.
+I'm truly grateful.

-●Mr. Yokoyama No other university has a score of 200 points or less when entering the university, and a score of 2 points in the second year.
-It's truly amazing, and I can't even imagine the hard work the teacher must have put in, but I also wonder what would have happened if a student who was good at English from the beginning studied under a teacher.
+- Yokoyama: I don't think any other university has students who start with a score below 200 when they enroll and then get to the 800s by their second year.
+It's truly amazing, and I can't imagine how hard the professor must have worked, but I also wonder what would happen if a student who was good at English from the start studied under him.

-●Professor Yokoyama Speaking about myself, I went to a municipal junior high school and a prefectural high school in Miki City, Hyogo Prefecture.
-I listened to the teacher's tape my parents bought me until it wore out, and when I was in the third year of junior high school, I won first place in the junior high school English recitation contest in Miki City.
-In high school, I represented Hyogo Prefecture in the Japan-US Friendly National High School American-English Speech Contest held at Sophia University, and even had an article published in the Kobe Shimbun.
-If I were to be in charge of the same person I was then, I think I would be able to get a perfect score on the TOEIC in my first or second year.
-I believe that with unrivaled English proficiency, we will be able to develop students into people who can compete on the world stage.
-Yokoyama-kun came from across Hakone, but on the other hand, even if you don't have to go all the way from Kansai to Hakone to go to a prestigious university in the Tokyo metropolitan area, I'm sure you can achieve even better results at our university.
-If there is a high school student like me at the time who is an ``English Life'' student in your area, and for various reasons you are unable to travel beyond Hakone, I would like you to come to our university.
-I want you to leave your clogs with me.
-I have such strong feelings.
+- Professor Yokoyama: Speaking of myself, I attended a municipal junior high school and a prefectural high school in Miki City, Hyogo Prefecture.
+I listened to the teacher's tapes my parents bought me until they were worn out, and in my third year of junior high, I won the Miki City Junior High School English Recitation Competition.
+In high school, I represented Hyogo Prefecture in the Japan-US Friendship National High School American-English Conversation and Debate Competition held at Sophia University, and an article about it was even published in the Kobe Shimbun newspaper.
+If I could take care of me now, I'm sure I could help him achieve a perfect score on the TOEIC within his first or second year.
+And I believe I could develop him into a global talent with unrivaled English skills.
+While Yokoyama came all the way from across Hakone, I'm sure you can achieve even better results at our university without having to go all the way from Kansai to Hakone to attend a prestigious university in the Tokyo metropolitan area.
+If there are any high school students out there who are as obsessed with English as I was back then, but for various reasons can't make the journey across Hakone, I would love for you to come to our university.
+I want you to entrust your learning to me.
+That's my strong feeling.

 If you are lost, click here!

-●Mr. Matsumura Even in my third year of high school, I didn't think about my career path at all.
-My teacher told me that I should go to university, so I thought that if I had a vague idea of what I wanted to do, it would be English, so I looked on the internet to see where it would be easiest to get into.
-I searched for a university where I could study English that I could attend from home, and this university came up.
-But that was a fateful encounter.
+- Matsumura: Even in my third year of high school, I hadn't thought about my future at all.
+My teacher told me to go to university, so I vaguely thought that if I was going to study English, I'd look online for the easiest university to get into.
+I searched low and low for universities where I could study English that were within commuting distance of my home, and this university came up.
+It was a fateful encounter.

-●Professor Yokoyama Today, I was very happy to have Yokoyama-kun hand over the ``English power spot'' so-called ``Yakebokui'' to Matsumura-kun and Miyazaki-kun.
-Together with Matsumura-kun and Miyazaki-kun, who have inherited this legacy, I want to rekindle that ``yakibokui'' fire and make it into a big, blazing flame.
-Let's both do our best.
-And, Yokoyama-kun, please keep an eye on your alma mater as it continues to develop.
-Please come visit us anytime.
+- Professor Yokoyama: I was very happy today to have Yokoyama hand over the ashes, so to speak, of the "power spot of English" to Matsumura and Miyazaki.
+Together with Matsumura and Miyazaki, who have inherited it, I would like to rekindle the fire of this ashes and turn it into a huge, blazing flame.
+Good luck, both of you.
+And Yokoyama, please keep an eye on your alma mater as it continues to grow.
+Please come visit anytime.
 Thank you very much for today.

 Third time